The Process of Partnering With Kelser

-Soon after your “initial discovery” call, in which you provided us with an overview of your current IT environment, our sales and engineering leads get together to discuss your needs.
+Soon after your initial discovery call, in which we discovered an overview of your current IT environment, our sales and engineering leads get together to discuss your needs.

 This internal meeting ensures that everyone on your Kelser team has a complete understanding of the information you’ve provided and what the next steps should be.

-Following the deeper discovery call, Kelser will reach out to schedule a walk-through of your site(s) by one of our engineers (also known as an engineering site visit).
+Next, Kelser will reach out to schedule a walk-through of your site(s) by one of our engineers (also known as an engineering site visit).
 This visit will take place at the earliest mutually agreeable time.
-Most often it happens within 3 to 5 days of the deeper discovery call.
+Most often it happens within 3 to 5 days of the discovery call.

 Then, they’ll want to get specific about the IT equipment you have on-site as well as any remote technology resources.
 Some of the specific things we’ll be looking at include:

 - Provide us with a comprehensive, first-hand view of your IT footprint and infrastructure

 - Gather detailed information about your IT environment from the person who best understands it as well as any other key stakeholders